Best External Heart Rate Monitors iMore 2020

 Best for Most: Scosche Rhythm+ Monitor Armband

+We have tested the Scosche Rhythm+ Monitor Armband, and can safely consider it the best external heart rate monitor for Apple Watch.
 The water-resistant (IP67) device connects to an adjustable neoprene strap.
 While you can wear it anywhere on your arm, Scosche recommends the forearm.
 (I did my initial tests with it in that location, as well.)
 It uses an 8-hour rechargeable battery, so you can plug it in after workouts as you might with an Apple Watch.

-Both the small grey tracker and strap are slim and stylish, given that you'll likely be wearing them in a visible location on your arm.
+Both the small gray tracker and strap are slim and stylish, given that you'll likely be wearing them in a visible location on your arm.
 You can slip a shirt on over the Rhythm+ if you want to hide it, but it's a nice enough looking tracker to leave it visible.
 It does look a little goofy when both the Apple Watch and tracker are on the same arm, but until we have magical nanobot implants, such is our connected device lifestyle.

 In practice, it's significantly more comfortable than wearing a chest strap during heavy-duty workouts, while being about as accurate.
 The Rhythm+ uses green and yellow oximeter sensors (described as "PerformTek biometric sensor technology") to get a more precise look at your heart rate than the Apple Watch's green sensors alone and records data much more frequently.